bookofproofs/bookofproofs.github.io/_sources/history/18th-century/castillon.md

 ### Mathematical Profile (Excerpt):
 * Johann Castillon was named Giovanni Francesco Melchiore Salvemini and was known by that name until he was over thirty years of age.
 * As a young man Castillon was irreligious.
-* His mother had admonished him not to dishonour the family name, so he took the name 'Castiglione' (in Italian; 'Castilloneus' in Latin and 'Castillon' in French) after 'Castiglion Fiorentino', the location of the family home.
 * Castillon taught at Vevey, a town on the north shore of Lake Geneva, where he became the director of the humanistic school.
 * Up to this time Castillon had been an atheist, but in 1744 he became a Calvinist.
 * Also in 1745 he published the correspondence between Johann Bernoulli and Gottfried Leibniz; then in 1748 he published the Introductio in analysin infinitorum auctore Leonhardo Eulero, the treatise by Euler which he had edited.